We Provide Full Service Eye Care For Kids!

 The specific testing varies depending upon your kid’s overall health condition, vision condition, age and developmental stage.
 We customize every pediatric eye exam to satisfy the requirements of the individual patient.

-Whether you find our Troy, Luverne, Enterprise or Ozark optometrist most convenient to visit, we administer procedures to evaluate the same visual skills in each office of Family Eye Center.
+Whether you find our Troy, Luverne, Enterprise or Ozark optometrist most convenient to visit, we administer procedures to evaluate the same visual skills in each office of Family Eye & Laser.
 These skills include:

 Do I Need To Book A Pediatric Eye Exam If My Child Has No Vision Complaints?